It’s the Weekend… Time to Enjoy a Leisurely Breakfast!

-I’m absolutely loving these sunny, breezy and bright Californian summer days.
-For me, one of the best parts of summer happens to be weekend mornings.
+I’m absolutely loving these sunny, breezy and bright Californian weekend mornings.
+For me, one of the best parts of my week happens to be weekend mornings.
 If I happen to have the morning off, I luxuriate by spending an extra hour or two in bed, enjoying the crispness of the morning.
 Once, I finally decide to peel myself up out of the bed to shower and begin the day, I head straight to my local farmers market to pick up fresh vegetables to throw into a frittata.
 The best thing about frittatas is that there limitless types of vegetables that can be thrown into one.

 Frittatas are great when you’re looking for something a bit more substantial than scrambled eggs and less involved than making a cumbersome multi-ingredient meal.
 Frittatas are differ from omelettes in that they are started on the stovetop and then finished in the oven with the fillings mixed in with the eggs.
 With omelettes, the ingredients are folded into the center and are prepared solely on the stovetop.